GET IN TOUCH

 Legal and Financial Ramifications

 Ignoring a Minnesota tax lien can result in serious legal and financial consequences.
-The Department of Revenue can enforce collection through wage garnishments, bank levies, or seizure of personal assets if payment is not made.
+The Department of Revenue can enforce collection through wage garnishments, a Minnesota bank levy, or seizure of personal assets if payment is not made.
 Continued noncompliance may also lead to the filing of additional liens or referral to collection agencies.

 Minnesota tax liens can limit financial freedom until resolved, making prompt communication and repayment vital to prevent long-term damage.